meg768/hzeller-matrix/README.md

 ## Installation
 	npm install hzeller-matrix --save

-Before you install, make sure you have GraphicsMagick installed on the Pi.
+Before you install, make sure you have GraphicsMagick installed on the Pi, and some other stuff.

-	$ sudo aptitude update
+	$ sudo apt-get update && sudo apt-get dist-upgrade && sudo apt-get install libwebp-dev
-	$ sudo aptitude install libgraphicsmagick++1-dev
+	$ sudo aptitude update && sudo aptitude install libgraphicsmagick++1-dev

 ## Usage